Ivorforce/Hackintosh-Z590i-Vision-D-Rocket-Lake-RX-6xxx/Readme.md

 - (2023-05-08) Adapt ACPI from [here](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-AsRock-Z490-Phantom-ITX-TB3) instead, which is less bloated.
 - (2023-05-08) Use MacPro7,1 as spoof platform [as this fixes DRM](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md) (Netflix etc.)
 - (2023-05-08) Clean up unneeded kexts, and document the rest.
+- (2023-05-08) Re-Enable VT-D in BIOS and remove `e1000=0` from boot-args.
+Many claim the i225v will kill the mac, but it runs fine.
+- (2023-05-09) Don't delete DMAR and set DisableIoMapper to true.
+This retains Thunderbolt audio and is [recommended in the docs](https://dortania.github.io/docs/latest/Configuration.html).
+- (2023-05-09) Remove unnecessary patch entries: 3 were FixHPET entries, [which is not needed](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#running-ssdttime) for us.
+One was PEGP -> GFX0 which [is not needed when using Lilu / Whatevergreen](https://www.insanelymac.com/forum/topic/346381-is-gfx0-patch-needed/).
+The rest was disabled and thus bloat.

 ### OpenCore